World War II casualties: Nazi Germany

+United States

+Estimated breakdown for each US state and territory of total war dead

+This table displays the number of people who are believed to have died in the United States by state and territory.
+In 1939 when World War 2 began, the Census Bureau estimated the population to be 130,879,718 people (excluding the population of Hawaii and Alaska).
+This list includes those who died at sea.

+Japanese Empire

 Holocaust deaths

-Included in the figures of total war dead for each nation are victims of the Holocaust.
+Included in the figures of total war dead for each country are victims of the Holocaust.

 Jewish deaths

 The Holocaust is the term generally used to describe the genocide of approximately six million European Jews during World War II.
 Martin Gilbert estimates 5.7 million (78%) of the 7.3 million Jews in German-occupied Europe were Holocaust victims.
 Estimates of Holocaust deaths range between 4.9 and 5.9 million Jews.